 Show comments opens a view where you can select a project item and see a list of events connected to the item.
 You can add comments on each event and also reply to comments, see Working with comments for more information.

-Use Sort to order content items for a better overview, and Refresh to reload the view if there are multiple editors working on the same project.
+Use the Sort button to sort content items for a better overview, and the Refresh button to reload the view if there are multiple editors working on the same project.

 Each content item in the project items pane has a context menu displayed when you hover the mouse over an item; the menu options are the same as those in the project overview.
-You can select multiple items in the list the same way as in the project overview.
+It is also possible to select multiple items in the list the same way as in the project overview.

-When the projects feature is enabled, versioning works in the following ways:
+When the projects feature is enabled, versioning works like this:

 |Project 'X' is selected||Result|

 |and you create new content from scratch:||The draft is created and added to the active project automatically.
 Since this is the only version of the content, it is set as the primary draft.|